NappingPiglet/dicecloud-v2-guide/documentation-for-properties/attackaction.md

 ### Tags

-Tags used to control which slots this property can be added to.
+Tags are used to control which slots this property can be added to.
 This will usually be left blank unless you're making a library.

 ### Target